 The Journey of Coriolanus If ever I might consider there to have been a watershed experience during my career photographing on films...it would be the time I spent working on Ralph Fiennes' cinematic adaptation of William Shakespear's Coriolanus.
-I had no idea going in to this project, that it would soon set the bar for how I viewed my future work and indeed how I would like to continue to work photographically in this industry.
+I had no idea going into this project, that it would soon set the bar for how I viewed my future work and indeed how I would like to continue to work photographically in this industry.
 In late February of 2010, I received a call regarding my availability for a film which Ralph Fiennes would soon be directing in Serbia and Montenegro.
 It would be Ralph's (feature film) directorial debut.
 A week after getting the call, I found myself standing in the dark, waiting on a morning train leaving Prague for Belgrade.
 If I didn't sense it as the train pulled in, clearly something began to stir as I looked out onto the shadowy Eastern European hinterlands passing by my window.
 This was to be a film experience like no other I have had.
 The last of Prague's suburbs tailing away, I settled in.
 Twenty hours of travel, and three countries, would allow for the time needed to gain some purchase in the job that lay ahead.
 As I turned the pages, I was drawn into the world and the strange beast that is Coriolanus.
-Here was a commentary on human behavior penned 400 years before, yet resonated so closely with impactful events of our time.
+Here was a commentary on human behaviour penned 400 years before, yet resonated so closely with impactful events of our time.
 The next morning I found myself standing in the frozen mud and skiffs of a recent snowfall; the last day of preparation in full swing.
 Bright Balkan sun backlit frenetic forms of soldiers dressed in full battle, running with purpose through the charred detritus of a place hard fought.
 Crumbling buildings holding up remnants of voices sprayed on the run...fragmented and punctuated by the destructive power of modern military ordnance.
-My point of departure was beginning to crystalize and it was during the ride back to my Belgrade hotel that my process would become more clear.
-Crossing the Sava, I looked out to see the Citadel of Kalemegdan; keeping watch over a vital confluence...two ancient rivers, cutting a swathe with timeless indifference, through one of the most passionate and turbulent lands in European history.
-It was then that it struck me; I was not there to photograph a film.
+My point of departure was beginning to crystalize, and it was during the ride back to my Belgrade hotel that my process would become more clear.
+Crossing the Sava River, I looked out to see the Citadel of Kalemegdan; keeping watch over a vital confluence...two ancient rivers, cutting a swathe with timeless indifference, through one of the most troubled and turbulent lands in European history.
+It was then that it struck me...I was not there to photograph a film.
 This was to be a study...a dig...an excavation of a site where humanity shows its bones.
 I was there to step into the belly of the beast...as a photographer of the time...to return with the story.
-Ralph Fiennes' compelling and indeed brave cinematic undertaking of Shakespear's Coriolanus, provided an opportunity for me to fulfill a lifelong dream...to create a body of work from a film which might pay tribute to some of the great photojournalists of our time.
+Ralph Fiennes' compelling and indeed brave cinematic undertaking of Shakespear's Coriolanus, provided an opportunity for me to fulfil a lifelong dream...to create a body of work from a film which might pay tribute to some of the great photojournalists of our time.
 So with the likes of McCullin, Capa, W. Eugene Smith in mind...I set out on a journey to do just that.
 I am forever grateful to Ralph...an extraordinary script...supportive producers...and a fabulous cast and crew.
 For without all these gifts, this body of work for which I am so proud, would not have been possible.